 A UNICEF corporate partner since 2018

-LIXIL and UNICEF have launched an ambitious partnership with an innovative approach to tackling the global sanitation crisis.
-UNICEF is a key proponent of behaviour change to end open defecation that spreads illness and disease.
-LIXIL is a global leader in water and housing products and has developed affordable and workable toilet solutions for underserved markets in Africa and Asia.
-Together, UNICEF and LIXIL are committed to making a significant impact on the worldwide mission of ending open defecation and providing access to adequate and equitable sanitation for all by 2030.
+LIXIL and UNICEF have joined forces in an ambitious partnership with an innovative approach to address the pressing global sanitation crisis.
+UNICEF plays a crucial role in promoting behavior change to eradicate open defecation, which poses health risks and spreads disease.
+LIXIL is a global leader in water and housing products, has successfully developed cost-effective and practical toilet solutions tailored for underserved markets in Africa and Asia.
+Through this partnership, UNICEF and LIXIL are committed to making a significant impact on the worldwide mission of ending open defecation and providing access to adequate and equitable sanitation for all by 2030.

 Children and sanitation